MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 1. Select **Switch Platform**.

 > [!NOTE]
-> If your application has any dependencies on device-specific services, such as match making from Steam, disable them at this step.
+> If your application has any dependencies on device-specific services, such as match making from Steam, disable them now.
 You can hook up the Windows equivalent services later.

 ### 4. Target your application to run on Windows Mixed Reality